 Jazz shoes, wide feet

-So Danca JZ45: order Medium or Wide width
+So Danca JZ45: the one jazz shoe that publishes width options, order Medium or Wide

 Tan is final sale.
-Order Black or Caramel for exchange option on first fit.
+Order Black or Caramel for exchange safety net.

 Review

 Most dance shoes run in one width.
-That width is not 'medium' in any street-shoe sense: it's whatever the shoe was built to be, and you find out the hard way when the ball of your child's foot is pinching by the end of the first class.
+It isn't 'medium' in any street-shoe sense.
+It's whatever that shoe was built to be, and you find out the hard way when the ball of your child's foot is pinching by the end of the first class.
 The most popular beginner tap shoe (Capezio Jr. Tyette) is documented narrow by Capezio right on the product page.
 One jazz shoe actually publishes width options: Narrow, Medium, Wide, X-Wide, and XX-Wide.
 That's the one we start with.

 The wide-foot problem in dance shoes is not really a shopping problem: it is a brand-selection problem.
 The fix is not to look harder for a wide-width section that doesn't exist on most dance shoe websites.
 The fix is to know which brands tend to run wider, which styles have explicit width options, and which sellers let you exchange the first pair when the fit is still wrong.
 So Danca JZ45 is the only jazz shoe that publishes actual width options.
 So Danca TA20 is the only adult tap shoe in its price tier with a published Wide option.
 Everything else is brand tendency and exchange policy.
 That's the whole strategy.